ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3747](https://github.com/Live-Hack-CVE/CVE-2021-3747) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3747.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3747.svg)

 ## CVE-2021-3744
- A memory leak flaw was found in the Linux kernel in the ccp_run_aes_gcm_cmd() function in drivers/crypto/ccp/ccp-ops.c, which allows attackers to cause a denial of service (memory consumption).
+ A flaw was found in the Linux kernel.
+A memory leak in the ccp-ops crypto driver can allow attackers to cause a denial of service.
 This vulnerability is similar with the older CVE-2019-18808.
+The highest threat from this vulnerability is to system availability.